gterzian/Subtitles-combiner/README.md

   --files 'CTHD.Simplified.srt' 'CTHD.Pinyin.srt'
 ```

-you can add as many filenames as you want, these will all be combined.
+You can add as many filenames as you want, these will all be combined.
 The title argument is used for the name of the combined file.

 Also an example of using generators for creating data processing pipelines.